Powering the science of learning.

 Miguel (Mike) Bezos, Vice President and Co-Founder

 Mike created the Bezos Family Foundation with his wife Jackie in 2000.
 Prior to that, his professional career spanned more than 32 years with Exxon Mobil in various engineering and managerial positions in the US and overseas.
 A native of Cuba, Mike immigrated to the United States as a teen and worked his way through the University of Albuquerque, where he completed his undergraduate degree.
 “Your education is always yours,” Mike often says.
 “Once you have it, it cannot be taken away.”
-Mike is on the board of the Aspen Institute and National Constitution Center.
+Mike is on the board of the Aspen Institute, National Constitution Center and The Statue of Liberty-Ellis Island Foundation.
 Outside of his role at the Foundation, Mike enjoys spending time with his family, particularly his 11 grandchildren.